 Table 5: Internal Meeting Schedule

 iii.
-Control Plan
+Control Plan√

-The development team takes responsibility of the project deliverables and management of the project schedule.
+The development team takes responsibility for the project deliverables and management of the project schedule.
 Quality assurance will be managed entirely internally.
 Code review will be organised by individual developers prior to submission.
 The internal (development team peer) reviewer will perform testing as per the defined test plan procedures.

 Weekly development meetings are scheduled with all members (as described above in Meeting Schedules).
 Current progress and issues will be presented.
 The team will assess the project progress in relation to schedule milestones.
 Meeting minutes are distributed shortly after meeting completion.